PiSugar/whisplay-ai-chatbot/README.md

 bash build.sh
 ```

-If there's new third-party libraries to the python code, make sure to install them in global environment with `--break-system-packages`.
+If If you encounter `ModuleNotFoundError` or there's new third-party libraries to the python code, please run the following command to update the dependencies for python:
 ```
 cd python
 pip install -r requirements.txt --break-system-packages